 - The Healthcare Cost and Utilization Project (HCUP) Cost-to-Charge Ratio (CCR) Files are hospital-level files that can be linked to HCUP inpatient and emergency department databases to facilitate the conversion of total charges into hospital costs (expenses) for providing care.
 The CCRs are constructed using information from the Healthcare Cost Report Information System (HCRIS) files submitted by hospitals to the Centers for Medicare & Medicaid Services (CMS). - Separate CCR Files are released for each inpatient database type.
-This document describes the following CCR for Inpatient Files: - CCR for the HCUP Central Distributor State Inpatient Databases (CCR for CD-SID), 2001-2019 - o CCR for the National (Nationwide) Inpatient Sample (CCR-NIS), 2001-2019 - o CCR for the Kids' Inpatient Database (CCR-KID), 2003-2019 - CCR for the Nationwide Readmissions Database (CCR-NRD), 2010-2019 - The CCR Files are released for each data year and should be used with the corresponding year and database to ensure an appropriate match for the year and database-specific hospital identifiers. - This document provides an overview of the CCR for Inpatient Files (e.g., background, file structure, and usage information), as well as information about the CCR methodology (e.g., source data, development process, and validations studies), data elements, file contents, and other considerations and recommendations for use. - A separate user guide is available for the CCR for Emergency Department Files.
+This document describes the following CCR for Inpatient Files: - CCR for the HCUP Central Distributor State Inpatient Databases (CCR for CD-SID), 2001-2020 - o CCR for the National (Nationwide) Inpatient Sample (CCR-NIS), 2001-2020 - CCR for the Kids' Inpatient Database (CCR-KID), 2003-2019 (the next CCR-KID is planned for 2022) - o CCR for the Nationwide Readmissions Database (CCR-NRD), 2010-2020 - The CCR Files are released for each data year and should be used with the corresponding year and database to ensure an appropriate match for the year and database-specific hospital identifiers. - This document provides an overview of the CCR for Inpatient Files (e.g., background, file structure, and usage information), as well as information about the CCR methodology (e.g., source data, development process, and validations studies), data elements, file contents, and other considerations and recommendations for use. - A separate user guide is available for the CCR for Emergency Department Files.